MichaelNAndrews/MichaelAndrewsIT1025/Lab3/readme.md

 Examples of popular Enterprise Resource Planning (ERP) software include Microsoft Dynamics and NetSuite by Oracle.

 ## Virtualization

+**Virtualization** allows you to create multiple simulated environments or dedicated resources from a single, physical hardware system.

 ## Python
 ## Career Exploration
 #### College Central